WorkSquash/FunkinTools-Web/README.md

 ## License

 See the [LICENSE.txt](LICENSE.txt) file for all the legal fun.
 TL;DR:
-- No commercial use
+- Don't sell it for money.
 - Credit the author (WorkSquash)
-- Don’t sue me if it explodes your cat
+- Don't sue me if it explodes your cat

 ## Contributing